sanketmorkhade-nr/analytics-dashboard/docs/01_epics_and_stories.md

 ### **Key Achievements:**
 - ✅ All core features implemented
-- ✅ Advanced analytics beyond basic scope
+- ✅ Advanced analytics addition to the current scope
 - ✅ Comprehensive search and filtering
 - ✅ Interactive data visualizations
 - ✅ Responsive design and mobile support